FluBBaOfWard/NitroSwan/README.md

 <img align="right" width="220" src="./logo.png" />

 This is a Bandai WonderSwan (Color/Crystal) & Benesse PocketChallenge V2 emulator for the Nintendo DS(i)/3DS.

 ## How to use

 1. Create a folder named "nitroswan" in either the root of your flash card or in the data folder.
 This is where settings and save files end up.
-2. Now put game/bios files into a folder where you have (WonderSwan) roms, max 768 games per folder, filenames must not be longer than 127 chars.
+2. Now put game/bios files into a folder where you have (WonderSwan) roms, max 768 files per folder, filenames must not be longer than 127 chars.
 You can use zip-files (as long as they use the deflate compression).
 CAUTION!
 SLOT-2 RAM can not be used with zip-files!
 3. Depending on your flashcart you might have to DLDI patch the emulator.